SSoQE/SSoQE-Exploring_Past_Vegetation_Using_Fossil_Pollen/R/Exercises/02_age_depth_model.html.md

 :::

 Each line is a single potential age-depth model iteration (age-sequence).
-Green points represent the radiocarbon dates.
+Red points represent the radiocarbon dates.
 Horizontal lines are the depths of our samples.

-::: {.cell layout-align="center"}
+::: {.cell}

 ```{.r .cell-code}
 (